rodrigogermano/rodrigogermano/README.md

 # Welcome my GitHub.

-My names is Rodrigo Germano.
+My name is Rodrigo Germano.
 I'm from Brazil.
 I'm a developer, that has been working as a back-end developer since 2013.

 - 📍 From RJ - Brazil
 -  Developer at [Teadit Group](https://teadit.com/)